 The Shame Spiral: Managing ‘Post-Episode’ Guilt

 After a meltdown, it is common to feel immense shame, exhaustion, or embarrassment.
-This is often exacerbated by Rejection Sensitive Dysphoria (RSD), where you perceive your own behavior as a failure that will cause others to abandon you.
+Rejection Sensitive Dysphoria (RSD) often makes this feeling worse.
+RSD causes you to see your own behavior as a failure that will push others away.

 If you are navigating these complexities, it can be helpful to understand how the two conditions interact.
 You can learn more about this intersection in our article: Are autism and ADHD related?.